 Similar to Apple’s Find My iPhone, Google has its own system called the Android Device Manager or sometimes called Find My Android that users should know about.
 Users can find a lost device inside their own home, or on the other side of the city.
 Read on for more details on how to find your lost Galaxy 6 or Galaxy S6 Edge.

-For those interested in getting the most out of your Samsung device, then make sure to check out Samsung’s wireless charging pad, external portable battery pack, Samsung Gear S2 and the Fitbit Charge HR Wireless Activity Wristband for the ultimate experience with your Samsung device.
+For those interested in getting the most out of your Samsung device, make sure to check out Samsung’s wireless charging pad, external portable battery pack, Samsung Gear S2 and the Fitbit Charge HR Wireless Activity Wristband for the ultimate experience with your Samsung device.

 - How to change languages on Galaxy S6 and Galaxy S6 Edge